Saturday, 31 December 2016

 For example, under the Capitol there is an empty tomb which was intended for George Washington.
 However some of his family quite rightly insisted that according to his will he wanted to be buried at his family estate in Virginia, and so the tomb lies empty because the government doesn't want to put anyone else there.
 We visited the Rotunda which was very impressive with high walls curving to the dome above.
 The fresco at the top of the dome is spectacular, also the frieze of American history around the wall.
 Some American presidents and other well known elected officials have lain in state here, on the catafalque (a decorated wooden frame) originally made for Abraham Lincoln.
 Three civilians have lain in honour here; two Capitol policemen who were killed on duty in 1998 and Rosa Parks.

 Onwards we went along the National Mall, enjoying the views.
 However we didn't get very far before we saw the National Air and Space Museum.
 We only intended an initial brief visit to enquire about transport to the Dulles Air and Space Museum which is out at that airport, but of course once we went in we ended up staying until chucking out time at 5.30 pm!
-I have seldom seen James so excited as when we arrived, and he was soon completely absorbed in all the exhibits.
+I have seldom seen James so excited, and moved, as when we arrived, and he was soon completely absorbed in all the exhibits.
 There was loads to see; it was crammed with lots of different aeroplanes such as the original Wright Flyer 1903, an X15 and a U2.
 The strange thing was that I found it really interesting too; the information boards were very informative and it was very accessible.

 We emerged back into the sunshine and strolled down nearly to the National Monument before turning off towards the White House to see and photograph the traditional view of it.
 James found it very amusing that all the Secret Service police wear badges that actually say "Secret Service" - every time he saw one he would say "So who do you work for?
 Shhhh I can't tell you!"